jakesower/spectragraph/docs/query.md

 ## Selection Syntax

-Data Prism supports multiple ways to specify which fields to select:
+SpectraGraph supports multiple ways to specify which fields to select:

 ### Array Syntax (Recommended)